Rubinho12/ST558-Project3/data_channel_is_tech.md

     ##   Weekend                396            525

-- From the numerical summaries, the results show that there is an average of 607 words in the content, an average of 6 images and 3 videos.
-The standard deviation of the positive words from the mean is 0.0169 and the number of links varies by a average amount of 167.
+- From the numerical summaries, the results show that there is an average of 571.6136673 words in the content, an average of 4.4345222 images and 0.4471821 videos.
+The standard deviation of the positive words from the mean is 0.0147689 and the number of links varies by a average amount of 72.7084657.

-- The one way contingency table tells us that the number of articles published on Monday is less compared to the number of articles that is not published on Monday, 1358 versus 5699.
+- The one way contingency table tells us that the number of articles published on Monday is 1235 and the number of articles that is not published on Monday is 6111.

-- From the two ways contingency tables, 536 articles are published during the weekend, but it is not on Saturday.
-The amount of articles published on Saturday is 380.
-A total number of 6141 articles are not published during the weekend.
+- From the two ways contingency tables, 396 articles are published during the weekend, but it is not on Saturday.
+The amount of articles published on Saturday is 525.
+A total number of 6425 articles are not published during the weekend.

 #### <u>2) Graphs</u>